-Our strategy is to be a leader in each of the markets in which we participate.
+Our goal is to be a leader in each of the markets in which we participate.
 We compete in the marketplace on the basis of quality, reputation, responsiveness, pricing, innovation, breadth of therapeutic and scientific expertise, timeliness and availability, supported by our professional bench strength in in vivo biology and toxicology, global capabilities and strategically located facilities worldwide.
-We are able to offer a unique portfolio to support most of the drug development continuum through our wide range of research models and research model services, discovery and imaging services and our broad array of both routine and specialized preclinical services (through first-in-human Phase I clinical services).
+We are able to offer a unique portfolio to support early-stage drug development through our wide range of research models and research model services, discovery and imaging services and our broad array of preclinical services, including both general and specialty toxicology.